frankiie12a9/frankiie12a9.github.io/all_collections/_posts/2023-02-26-setup-local-postgresql-docker-container.md

 Here ara a few notes about the required connection information:

+- `Host name/address`: This is the host name you use to access the service running on our host machine, in this case, the service is the Docker containers.
+As you know, in the above steps, we wired and connected both Postgres and pgAdmin containers in the same network.
+So now you can just enter the Postgres Docker container name you defined for it in the running container command above (`--name <your_container_name>`).

-- `Host name/address`: You can enter `host.docker.internal` for this field to connect and access PostgreSQL database as it is a running Docker container.
-To briefly explain, the `host.docker.internal` is a hostname that can be used to access services running on your host machine from within a Docker container.
+> There is another option which is `host.docker.internal` for this field to connect and access Postgres container.
+To briefly explain, the `host.docker.internal` was introduced in Docker version 17, is a hostname that can be used to access services running on your host machine from within a Docker container.
 To find out why in details on this one, you can refer to the [Stackoverflow answer](https://stackoverflow.com/questions/72827527/what-is-running-on-host-docker-internal-host).

 - `Port`: This is just the container port variable you assigned to it when running the container itself, which is _5432_.